John Cruickshank: Military service

-Within a year, on his father's suggestion, he joined the Territorial Army, enlisting in the Royal Artillery in May 1939; he served there until the summer of 1941 when he transferred to the Royal Air Force Volunteer Reserve.
+Within a year, on his father's suggestion, Cruickshank joined the Territorial Army, enlisting in the Royal Artillery in May 1939; he served there until the summer of 1941 when he transferred to the Royal Air Force Volunteer Reserve.
 He underwent flight training in Canada and the United States, earning his wings in July 1942.
+On 10 July, by then a sergeant, he received an emergency commission as a pilot officer in the RAFVR.
+He was promoted to flying officer (war-substantive) on 10 January 1943.
 After further training, he was assigned to No. 210 Squadron in March 1943, piloting Consolidated PBY Catalina flying boats, flying from RAF Sullom Voe in Shetland.

 Sullom Voe, now known for its oil terminal, was a flying-boat base during the Second World War.
 It was used by 210 Squadron of RAF Coastal Command in its battle to keep the North Atlantic and Arctic sea lanes open for supply convoys.
 Flying Officer Cruickshank was twenty-four years old when he piloted a Consolidated Catalina anti-submarine flying boat from Sullom Voe on 17 July 1944 on a patrol north into the Norwegian Sea.
 The objective was to protect the British Home Fleet as it returned from the unsuccessful Operation Mascot raid on the German battleship Tirpitz.
-There the "Cat" caught a German Type VIIC U-boat on the surface.
+There, Cruickshank’s "Cat" caught a German Type VIIC U-boat on the surface.

-At this point in the war U-boats had been fitted with anti-aircraft guns as an attempt to counter the aerial threat.
-Cruickshank attacked the U-boat, flying his Catalina through a hail of flak.
+At this point in the war, U-boats had been fitted with anti-aircraft guns as an attempt to counter the aerial threat.
+Cruickshank nevertheless attacked the U-boat, flying his Catalina through a hail of flak.
 His first pass was unsuccessful, as his depth charges did not release.
-He brought the aircraft around for a second pass, this time straddling the U-boat and sinking it.
-All 52 crew members were lost.
-The U-boat was thought to be U-347, as Cruickshank's VC citation states, but the boat was actually U-361.
+He brought the aircraft around for a second pass, this time successful as his charges straddled the U-boat, sinking it with the loss of all 52 crew members.
+The U-boat was first thought to be U-347, as Cruickshank's VC citation states, but later research suggested that it was actually U-361.